newleaders/rubocop-rails-newleaders/README.md

 Inspired by [rubocop-rails-omakase](https://github.com/rails/rubocop-rails-omakase), this is New Leaders take on reasonable defaults for RuboCop in Ruby on Rails projects.

-Intended to EXTEND the `rubocop-rails-omakase` gem.
+Intended to inherit from and OVERRIDE the `rubocop-rails-omakase` gem.
 Install with:

 ```ruby
 group :development, :test do